codelawcorp/devmode/README.md

 This tool requires an existing deployemnt to be cloned.
 Start the workspace:
-`devmode start --deployment_name risk-rule-engine-server  --namespace human-risk`
+`devmode start --deployment_name risk-rule-engine-server  --namespace human-risk --workspace_name name-surname`

 Note: Git credentials are handled automatically by VSCode's built-in credential management.
 You do not need to manually configure credentials inside the container:
 For the first time, clone any repo from your private VCS with API token (not SSH) - that will store your credentials in `credentials-helper` store.